grom4er/MyFirstGitRepo/src/Module2/Homework Lessons 5.md

 >
   - *What is **"git checkout"?** How this command can be used?*
 >
->       Answer: Switch branches or restore working tree files.
+>       Answer: Switch branches, restore working tree files or return to the specified commit.
 >> We can use it **for**:
 >>
 >>git checkout [branch] - for change working tree.
 >>
 >> git checkout -b [new_branch]  - new branch to be created.
+>>
+>> git checkout [commit SSH code]  - new branch to be created.
 >
   - *What is **"git push"?***
 >